originphp/framework/origin/docs/models/index.md

   }
 ```

 Models should only be used from within controllers or other models.

-If you need to load any model from anywhere then you can use the the following code
+However, if you need to load any model from anywhere then you can use the the following code:

 ```php
   use Origin\Model\ModelRegistry;